 Cleansing is essential to daily skincare because it removes dirt, sweat, and makeup that clogs pores and causes oily skin.

-But it's crucial not to over wash your skin or use the wrong product for your skin type.
+But it's crucial not to over wash your skin or use the wrong skincare product for your oily face.
 Both can strip away the natural oil necessary to maintain skin health and trigger your sebaceous glands to produce excess sebum to overcompensate.

 First, consider a targeted cleansing gel for oily skin.
 Look for formulas with gentle ingredients like witch hazel which is known to remove excess oils without compromising the skin's delicate barrier.
 Second, avoid over washing by cleansing no more than twice a day, preferably in the morning and at night.